19th Street Oakland station: History

 19th Street Oakland station, along with and stations, was designed by Gerard McCue and Associates.
 By August 1965, the city wanted to called the station "Oakland Downtown North", while BART preferred "Oakland-19".
 In October 1965, a BART committee recommended "19th Street".
 The BART Board approved 19th Street Oakland as the name that December.
 The station opened on September 11, 1972, as part of the first section of BART to open; service was extended to Richmond the next year.
 Service to Concord was added on May 21, 1973, and extended to San Francisco through the Transbay Tube on September 16, 1974.
 Richmond–San Francisco service was added on April 19, 1976.

 The station was initially built without an elevator between the mezzanine and street level because the city of Oakland refused to allow elevator kiosks on the sidewalks.
 In March 1972, BART reached an agreement with The Bank of Tokyo for an easement to build an elevator in the building the bank was constructing at 1750 Broadway.
 The bank building and elevator opened on April 30, 1973; a remote teller window at the mezzanine level opened soon afterwards.

 The station initially had one side platform on each level, with one track on the east side of each platform.
 The KE Track project, begun in 1980 and completed on March 17, 1986, converted the upper platform to an island platform with a new west track (Track CX).
 The new track was originally used for peak hour service (southbound towards San Francisco in the morning, and northbound in the evening).

-Schedule changes on June 22, 1992, introduced timed transfers between Richmond–Fremont line and Concord–Daly City line trains; Oakland City Center/12th Street was the transfer point between northbound (Richmond-bound and Concord-bound) trains, while MacArthur station was the transfer point between southbound trains.
-On September 13, 2010, the northbound transfer location was changed to 19th Street Oakland station.
+Schedule changes on June 22, 1992, introduced timed cross-platform transfers between Richmond–Fremont line (now the Orange Line) and Concord–Daly City line (now the Yellow Line) trains.
+Oakland City Center/12th Street was the transfer point for northbound trains, while MacArthur station was the transfer point for southbound trains.
+On September 13, 2010, the northbound transfer point was changed to 19th Street Oakland station.

 The Telegraph Avenue entrance was closed from October 14, 2013, to September 30, 2014, for renovations by the City of Oakland.
 The work included the installation of a kinechromatic sculpture, Shifting Topographies, by Dan Corson.
 The artwork consists of topographic contour layers of high-density foam coated with a color-shifting paint, which changes hue based on the sun angle and viewing angle.
 The entrance was closed again from February 3 to March 6, 2015, for the installation of colored glass panels covering vent shafts adjacent to the entrance.
 Shifting Topographies was damaged by fire on March 8, 2020.